- Brokerage Overall: Saxo Markets

 |Products||Stocks, ETFs, Stock Options, Futures||Stocks, Warrants, CBBCs, Futures||Stocks, ETFs, Rights Issue, Futures, REITs||Stocks||A-shares (in HKEX Northbound Trading)|

-Tiger Brokers has the lowest commission fees on the market and easy-to-use platforms, making it a good, affordable option for both those looking to get into investing and seasoned investors.
-The commission charged for every trade is just 0.08%.
-This is much lower than other online brokers, who charge around 0.08%-0.28%.
-Furthermore, Tiger Brokers is currently promoting their services, they have completely dropped their minimum fee until December 31st, 2020, when it will return to S$2.88.
-This is still impressively lower than average in Singapore, which is S$25.
+Tiger Brokers has one of the lowest commission fees on the market, an easy-to-use platform, and live prices for the US and Singapore, making it a great option for new and seasoned investors.
+The commission charged for every trade is just 0.08%, which is much lower than other online brokers who charge around 0.08%-0.28%.
+Furthermore, Tiger Brokers are offering 60 commission-free trades for new customers, when it will return to 0.08%.
+This is still impressively lower than the average in Singapore, which is 0.21%.
+Additionally, new customers can also enjoy 500 Tiger Coins and 1 share of Disney once the account is funded with an initial deposit of S$2,000 or more.
 Moreover, Tiger Brokers charges neither a custodian or currency conversion fee, and it's fairly quick to open an account (1-3 days).

-For those looking to invest abroad, Tiger Brokers' platform gives customers real-time access to markets in the United States, Hong Kong, China and Australia.
+For those looking to invest abroad, Tiger Brokers' platform gives customers real-time access to markets in the United States, Hong Kong, China, and Australia.
 For trading in the US, you can invest for as little as USD $0.01 commission with a minimum fee of USD $1.99 per trade.
 For those who prefer to trade in Hong Kong, Tiger Brokers' minimum fee is only HKD $15.
-This is the most attractive rate in Singapore, as most firms charge around HKD $100-HKD $240.
+This is one of the most attractive rates in Singapore, as most firms charge around HKD $100-HKD $240.
 Trading futures is also simple, as there are built-in features on their platform to give customers support with these deals.
-With low trading fees, an user-friendly platform, and access to current market data, Tiger Brokers is a great platform.
+With low trading fees, a user-friendly platform, and access to current market data, Tiger Brokers is a great platform.

 Honorable Mention For Best Market Access: Interactive Brokers